So you have ignored my good advice. Well then.

 "want to" believe these things so badly that these are mistaken for the truth.

 - According to this option, we are dealing here with a purely psychological effect.
 The purported observations of paranormal signals were imagined but not real.
 Signals received from loved ones who have mysteriously disappeared, are wanted so badly that people really believe they received them.
-Even though this may sound like an improbable explanation to you, it is infinitely more probable than the first option given.
+Even though this may sound like an improbable explanation to you, it is definitely more probable than the preceeding options given.
 But it brings me to a related option:

 Option 5: People can be tricked by their own brain.